In case you hadn’t noticed, there’s been a rise in the Repair and Reuse of everything including Electrical Goods

 Why do you need to know about Latching Relays?

-Is a Repaired appliance from a Repair Cafe going to cause a problem in your home?
+Is a Repaired appliance from a Repair Cafe (a DIY Repair) overseen by a volunteer, going to cause a problem in your home?